-The twelve neighborhoods which today form Central Palm Springs have some of the richest history of any of the neighborhoods in the city.
+The 15 neighborhoods which today form Central Palm Springs have some of the richest history of any of the neighborhoods in the city.
 Some of these Central Palm Springs Neighborhoods have names suggestive of their heritage; examples including The Historic Tennis Club and The Movie Colony.

 Two specific neighborhoods of Central Palm Springs I would like to highlight follow.